My ALS Testimonial

 Amyotrophic lateral sclerosis (ALS) is a cruel, fatal neuromuscular disease that attacks every part of your physical being while robbing you of your true essence and dignity.
 It is very progressive and slowly robs the body of its ability to walk, speak, swallow and breathe.
 The life expectancy of a person with ALS averages 2 to 5 years from the time of diagnosis.
 ALS can strike anyone at any time at the drop of a dime without any rhyme or reason, and presently there is no known cause or cure.

-Joyce’s soul escaped the bondage of ALS on September 2, 2024 at a time of her choosing and before ALS could completely ravage her entire body.
+Joyce’s soul finally escaped the bondage of ALS on September 2, 2024 at a time of her choosing, on her terms and before ALS could completely ravage her entire body.
+I find solace in the fact she was at peace when she departed this earth.

 Without a cure for ALS, this battle is the furthest thing from a fair fight.
-It is essentially a slow and debilitating death sentence that needs to be eradicated from the face of this earth and it will take each and everyone of us collectively doing our little part to make this a reality.
+I know this because Joyce would have defeated it and still be here with us today if it had only stopped after it robbed her of her ability to speak, walk and swallow.
+Yes, she had gotten ways past not having those essential abilities that some of us sometimes take for granted.
+But not having the ability to breathe was something she nor anyone in this world could overcome.
+I personally see ALS as a slow and debilitating death sentence that needs to be eradicated from the face of this earth and it will take each and every one of us collectively doing our little part to make this a reality.

 The ALS care programs and advancements in ALS research and related technology are made possible by ordinary folks like you, supporting, donating to and participating in various ALS fund raising events held throughout the year to raise funds and spread awareness of the urgency to find treatments and a cure.